payne911/PieMenu/README.md

 * EarlyGrey (I'm actually entirely dependent on his library: [ShapeDrawer](https://github.com/earlygrey/shapedrawer))
 * raelus
 * mgsx
+* TEttinger

-For their sustained help through the LibGDX `#scene2d` discord channel.
-Their extensive knowledge of the scene2d API was greatly appreciated.
+For their sustained help through the LibGDX discord channel.
+Their extensive knowledge was greatly appreciated.

 ### Credits
 I used some images from [Game-Icons.net](https://game-icons.net/), more specifically the 5 icons displayed when clicking the "Toggle Radial" button.
 To be even more specific, the credits go to [Lorc](http://lorcblog.blogspot.com/).
 Those are under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/) license.